cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Applications {#apps}

-This section describes various applications of the VOPRF protocol.
+This section describes various applications of the (V)OPRF protocol.

 ## Privacy Pass